reignstudios/Git-It-GUI/README.md

 ![alt tag](ScreenShots/Changes.png?raw=true)

+- Invokes git commands directly allowing any filters to work (including git-lfs).

-- Based on libgit2sharp and writen in C# / AvaloniaUI (should support macOS and Linux in the future).
+- Is writen in C# / AvaloniaUI (should support macOS and Linux in the soon).

 - Auto check for .gitignore file.